EdinZiga/MushroomClassificationWithR/README.md

 ## Models Implemented
   - Random Forest Algorithm for Feature Selection
-  - Artificial Neural Network for classification.
+  - Artificial Neural Network for classification

 ## How to Use
  Clone the repository to your local machine.